Because it involves dietitians and trainers and chefs.

 So when this opportunity came to me, I jumped all over it.

 Jumped off the couch with a face full of brownie crumbs, realistically.

 -Lessons on family nutrition.
 I struggle with getting my kids to eat balanced meals.
-They love fruits and veggies but not the same ones.
+They love fruits and veggies, but not the same ones.
 And they have such varying tastes (as does my husband) that I need help to coordinate those tastes.
-Because as I say to them DAILY, “I am not your personal waitress; you get what you get.”
+Because as I say to them DAILY, “I am not your personal server; you get what you get.”

 – One-on-one consults with customized wellness plans.
 OMG.
 This one excites me more than Christmas morning.
 I would love for someone to tell me, “put down the brownie, eat more of blah blah blah, less of blah blah blah, and run this many days a week”.
 Or just “stop making Rolo cookies for dinner.”